Bea Maddock: Biography

 Born in Hobart, Tasmania, Bea Maddock studied art education at the University of Tasmania, Hobart and taught secondary school in her home city before travelling abroad to study at the Slade School of Art, London.
 Her teachers included William Coldstream, Ceri Richards and Anthony Gross.
 Maddock visited Paris, Italy, the Netherlands and Germany, where she closely studied the work of the German Expressionists, who were a formative influence.
 She also stopped in Bombay, India during the return trip by ship to Australia.

-Maddock returned to Australia in order to teach in Launceston, Tasmania before settling in the state of Victoria.
+Maddock returned to Australia to teach in Launceston, Tasmania, before settling in the state of Victoria.
 She taught printmaking at the Victorian College of the Arts for several years from 1970 and returned to Tasmania as Head of the School of Art, Launceston in 1983–84.
 Maddock was a Creative Arts Fellow at the Australian National University, Canberra in 1976.

 Maddock lived and worked at Mount Macedon, Victoria until the Ash Wednesday fires of 1983 forced her to flee.
-Her house, studio and a large archive of many decades' work was destroyed.
+Her house, studio and a large archive of many decades' work were destroyed.
 She later returned to her native state of Tasmania.
 In 1987 Maddock participated in the 'Artists in Antarctica' program with Jan Senbergs and John Caldwell.
 While on that voyage, she badly fractured her leg on Heard Island, which compromised her mobility for several years afterwards.

 She was appointed Member of the Order of Australia in the 1991 Australia Day Honours for "service to art and to art education".

 Work

-Maddock is best known as a printmaker, in which area she had a profound impact on contemporary practice in Australia, combining printing with encaustic painting and installation art to explore the natural environment, Aboriginal Australia, and Australian history.
+Maddock is best known as a printmaker, in which area she profoundly impacted contemporary practice in Australia, combining printing with encaustic painting and installation art to explore the natural environment, Aboriginal Australia, and Australian history.

-She won many prizes and is represented in the National Gallery of Australia, all Australia State galleries, the Museum of Modern Art in New York and the USA's National Gallery in Washington.
+She won many prizes and is represented in the National Gallery of Australia, all Australia State galleries, the Museum of Modern Art in New York, and the USA's National Gallery in Washington.

 Maddock's most recent major work, 'Terra Spiritus...
 With a Darker Shade of Pale', is a 51 part inscribed etching of the entire coastline of Tasmania, each feature labelled with both the English and the Aboriginal Tasmanian topographic names.
 The pigments used to make the drawing are locally occurring Tasmanian ochres.

 Staff of the Queen Victoria Museum and Art Gallery in Launceston, Tasmania are currently preparing a catalogue raisonné.
 It will contain entries on 978 works produced by the artist between 1952 and 1983.